-Emission estimates have been generated for 226 vehicle classes, 116 pollutants and different types of emissions (hot running, cold start, evaporative, non-exhaust), using the Computer Programme to calculate Emissions from Road Transport (COPERT) Australia software.
+Emission estimates have been generated for 226 vehicle classes, 116 pollutants and different types of emissions (hot running, cold start, evaporative, non-exhaust), using the Computer Programme to calculate Emissions from Road Transport (COPERT) Australian software.

-- Benzene: 750 tonne/annum
+- Benzene: 750 tonnes/annum

-- Toluene: 1,540 tonne/annum
+- Toluene: 1,540 tonnes/annum

-- Xylenes: 1,595 tonne/annum
+- Xylenes: 1,595 tonnes/annum

-- Formaldehyde: 390 tonne/annum
+- Formaldehyde: 390 tonnes/annum

-- Polycyclic Aromatic Hydrocarbons (Benzo(a)pyrene-equivalents): 0.3 tonne/annum
+- Polycyclic Aromatic Hydrocarbons (Benzo(a)pyrene-equivalents): 0.3 tonnes/annum.

 Estimate of annual vehicle emissions for selected air pollutants from the 2010 base year.